vjz3qz/leftover-link/README.md

 # Leftover Link 🍣

-Leftover Link is a full-stack application that aims to bridge the gap between local restaurants and homeless shelters, facilitating the donation of unused food before it goes to waste.
-Our mission is to provide fresh and nutritious meals to those in need while reducing food waste in our communities.
-This repository contains the source code and documentation for the Leftover Link application.
+Leftover Link is a full-stack application with a mission to bridge the gap between local restaurants and homeless shelters, facilitating the donation of unused food before it goes to waste.
+Our primary goal is to provide fresh and nutritious meals to those in need while reducing food waste in our communities.
+This repository contains the source code and documentation for both the client-side (front-end) and server-side (back-end) modules of the Leftover Link application.

 ## Features